ahmfuad/Citadex22/README.md

-## Citadex 18
+## Citadex 22
-Citadex 18 is a simple portal for showing notices, classes, files etc. in a single place.
+Citadex 22 is a simple portal for showing notices, classes, files etc. in a single place.
 This app was built using React and Google Sheets API.

-The structure is taken from  **[buetcse17.github.io](https://github.com/buetcse17/buetcse17.github.io)**  named as Citadex.
-Some more wrapper was put over it.
+The structure is taken from  **[buetcse17.github.io](https://github.com/buetcse17/buetcse17.github.io) and [Citadex18](https://github.com/TamimEhsan/Citadex18)**  named as Citadex.

 ## Features